 Whilst preparing for life beyond Bishopsgrove, we specialise in offering tailored support to meet the needs of each young student throughout their educational, training and resettlement journey.

 You can apply to Bishopsgrove if you are currently in, or waiting to start a full time education or a full time accredited training course.
-The age criteria is 18 – 25 and for those who are currently using a homeless service, on a homeless service waiting list, or at risk of entering a homeless service i.e. you leaving care without stable accommodation or are about to lose your present accommodation.
+Applicants must be aged 18 to 25 (older applicants can be considered in exceptional circumstances decided on a case by case basis).
+Applicants must be currently using a homeless service, on a homeless service waiting list, or at risk of entering a homeless service i.e. you leaving care without stable accommodation or are about to lose your present accommodation.

 Interviews are conducted by two members of staff.
 One staff member will be from the Cork City Council and other staff member will be from either TUSLA or Focus Ireland, our partners at Bishopsgrove.

 During your interview we will need to gather as much relevant information about you as possible, in order to compile an assessment of your needs and the levels of support that you may require whilst living at Bishopsgrove .
 You will be encouraged to be as open as possible to assist with this process.

 If you have been referred by an agency or organisation your Key/Social Worker will also be invited to attend.

 Every student will sign up to a Licence Agreement (contract) between the student and Cork City Council.
 Your progress and ability to live within the stipulations of the Bishopsgrove Licence Agreement and Codes of Behaviour will be continually monitored and regularly reviewed.